charliepearse0000/leave-request-system/README.md

 - `PUT /leave/:id` - Update leave request
 - `DELETE /leave/:id` - Delete leave request

-API documentation is in the Postman collection at `DONT EDIT ANYTHING IN HERE (API)/postman/Leave Management System.postman_collection.json`.
+API documentation is in the Postman collection at `API/postman/Leave Management System.postman_collection.json`.

 **Note To Self**: Don't edit anything in the API folder - it represents the production backend.